steveseguin/StageTEN-Guides/README.md

 # Stage TEN into OBS guide

-This is an unofficial guide on using Stage TEN as a video source for OBS
+This is an unofficial guide on using the main Stage TEN as a video source in OBS

 ### Going from Stage TEN main output into OBS Studio